 Our market risk exposure on all remaining categories of crypto assets that we hold is limited, either due to their short-term nature or to naturally offsetting positions.
-Crypto assets held for operations are received as a form of payment that are converted to cash nearly immediately or used timely to fulfill corporate expenses and therefore are subject to limited market risk.
-Our market risk exposure on crypto assets borrowed and crypto assets held as collateral is limited through naturally offsetting positions of the crypto asset borrowings and obligation to return collateral which contain embedded derivatives that are remeasured each reporting period.
-A hypothetical 50% increase or decrease in crypto asset prices as of March 31, 2024 and December 31, 2023 applied to the value of these remaining crypto assets positions would not have a material impact on our Condensed Consolidated Financial Statements.
+Crypto assets held for operations are received as a form of payment that and are converted to cash nearly immediately or used timely to fulfill corporate expenses and therefore are subject to limited market risk.
+A hypothetical 10% increase or decrease in crypto asset prices as of June 30, 2024 and December 31, 2023 applied to the value of our our Crypto assets held for operations would not have a material impact on our Condensed Consolidated Financial Statements.
+Our market risk exposure on crypto Crypto assets borrowed and crypto Crypto assets held as collateral is limited through naturally offsetting positions of the crypto asset borrowings and obligation to return collateral which contain embedded derivatives that are remeasured each reporting period.
+A hypothetical 50% increase or decrease in crypto asset prices as of See - March 31, 2024 Borrowings and related collateral derivative positions and December 31, 2023 applied to the value of these remaining crypto assets positions would not have a material impact on our Condensed Consolidated Financial Statements below.

-Market volatility associated with derivatives
+Market volatility associated with derivatives Risk of Derivatives